tristanbatchler/tbat.me/_posts/2024-11-15-godot-golang-mmo-part-8.md

     // If the other player was supposedly consumed by our own player, we need to verify the plausibility of the event errMsg := "Could not verify player consumption: "

-    // First, check the other player's radius is smaller than our player's if g.player.Radius <= other.Radius*1.5 {
+    // First, check the other player's mass is smaller than our player's ourMass := radToMass(g.player.Radius)
-        g.logger.Println(errMsg + "player's radius not big enough") return
+    otherMass := radToMass(other.Radius)
+    if ourMass <= otherMass*1.5 {
+        g.logger.Printf(errMsg+"player not massive enough to consume the other player (our radius: %f, other radius: %f)", g.player.Radius, other.Radius) return
     }